yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

 ## Version History

 * 1.3
-    * New parameter "Organization" for multi org setups
+    * New parameter "Organization" for multi org setups (Thanks to azja09)
     * Script informs if any changes to the repository retentions have been applied during the current month
     * SP restore throttling information
     * Bottleneck for every Backup Job - v6+ only